EvgenSchrbkv/NFC-MusicPlayer/README.md

 This project implements NFC-based music control using an ESP32-C3 board and ESPHome firmware.
 The device allows:

-Reading NFC tags (RC522 via SPI) to trigger music playback.
+Reading NFC tags (RC522 via SPI !!!to make the NFC module work, you need to add a 10 kΩ resistor between the 3.3 V and RST pins!!!.) to trigger music playback.

 Switching albums via an encoder button.